Most insurance accepted. Click for details

 Because drug-induced psychosis tends to be temporary and because it usually goes away once the drug is out of your system, it is easy to take these episodes too lightly.
 In addition to the fact that even a short-term psychosis can cause damage and harm, there is also the risk of a recurring, chronic condition.

-Studies have shown that substance use increases the risk of certain psychotic conditions.
+Studies have shown that substance use increases the risk of certain psychotic conditions, including drug induced schizophrenia in people with genetic or biological vulnerabilities.
 One study of more than three million people found that any diagnosis of substance abuse increases the risk of schizophrenia by six times.
 Alcohol and marijuana pose the biggest risk, according to this study.

 The reason for the increased risk is not fully understood.
 It may be that people who are already predisposed to a psychotic disorder are more likely to self-medicate with drugs or alcohol.
 There may also be some aspects of the substances that trigger psychosis in those vulnerable to it.
 If you or someone you care about has risk factors for schizophrenia, bipolar disorder, or other psychotic disorders, misusing substances can cause more harm than for other people.